andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Aura Frames has custom code for batched finding, specifying an arbitrary column on the table and a sorting direction.

-Rails 6.1 did add support for `find_in_batches()` ([API Documentation](https://apidock.com/rails/ActiveRecord/Batches/find_in_batches)) to control ordering, but unfortunately the only column to order on is the primary key column.
+Rails 6.1 did add support for `find_in_batches()` ([API Documentation](https://apidock.com/rails/ActiveRecord/Batches/find_in_batches)) to control ordering, but only the primary key column may be ordered on in ascending or descending order.
+We needed to order on arbitrary columns.

-Still, reading a batch worth of rows at a time is a critical scalability tactic to make sure that the query runs fast and the result size is not overwhelming.
+Still, reading a batch of rows is a critical tactic to make sure that query execution times are stable when querying data with varying amounts of results.

 ## Scaling Reads with Paginated Queries
 Aura Frames has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination built-in to Active Record.
 LIMIT and OFFSET pagination works for smaller amounts of data, but doesn’t scale well for deep pagination levels or when working with tables with billions of rows.